 If it can be found, the most invaluable will be the owner's manual for the vehicle being restored!

 After that, a wire harness relating to the vehicle's year, a soldering iron, some lux and electronics solder. a wire stripper, some insulating tithing, as well as wire strippers and screwdrivers.

 Having a mustimeter on hand will also be a big help.

 Worthy of close scrutiny will be the vehicle's charging system consisting of the battery, a control box, and a generator, all of them linked to a sign on the dash.

 The control box regulates the current flowing through the wiring system, reducing the flow to protect the electrical system from overflow.

 Starter motors are used to turn over the engine from rest until it is spinning fast enough to operate.

-The lighting system provides illumination to allow you to see and be seen.
-After the starter motor, the headlamps are the biggest draw on the power supply.
-Unlike the starter, the headlights may be in use for many hours at a time.
+A vehicle's lighting system provides illumination to allow you to see and be seen.
+After the starter motor, the headlamps are the biggest draw on the power supply, although unlike the starter, the headlights may be in use for many hours at a time.

-As with all electric lighting, the lamps rely on the heating effect, and will always be a compromise between brightness and longevity.
+As with all elecric lighting, the lamps rely on the heating effect and will always be a compromise between brightness and longevity.
 The biggest problem with classic car lighting systems is usually system corrosion.

 Getting a vehicle's auto electric system back into shape can represent a challenge, although far less severe and expensive than the other significant factors of car restoration.